 The Football Index decides a ‘top 200’ each day which regularly changes.
 This is based on a number of factors, though is ultimately linked to how well players are doing for their clubs overall.
 There is also a further list of players who don’t make it into the top flight, which are available as ‘squad players’.
 The top 200 changes each day at midnight (GMT), and new players may be introduced as IPOs at noon (GMT) the day before they join the ranks.

 How Do You Win At Football Index?

 You place money or buy stakes in players to win daily cash.
-If the value of your players has improved in 24 hours, you win the difference between the new price and your initial stake.
-You can win money from the Football Index based on ‘Media’ and ‘Match Day’ dividends.
-In the former, players will be ranked based on positive media coverage.
-In the latter, player performance in a day’s matches will be taken into account.
+If the value of your players has improved in 24 hours, you win the difference between the new price and your initial

 This is just a simple overview.
 The Football Index may get a little complex, though it’s very easy to follow if you’re fully invested.

-Want a Free Stock worth up to £200?
+Related: Want a Free Stock worth up to £200?

 Of course you do!
-Read our Freetrade app review to find out how
+Read our

-Can You Make Money on Football Index?
+Can You Make Money from Football Index?

 Yes.
 Unlike betting on straight odds, you choose to invest in a portfolio of players.
 While you might build a portfolio of company stock on the real-life markets, you are effectively building a squad of players you think will perform well on the dividends.
 You can also invest in players you think will grow in popularity.
-This means, in the long run, you will end up increasing the value of your initial stake if value increases.
+This means, in the long run, you will end up increasing the value of your initial

 How Much Can You Make?